smartclean/smartclean.github.io/docs/dedicated-db.md

 ### Example use case:
 Using data queried from the database, you may fulfil or enhance your own use cases.
 - Such as, but not limited to:
-1. Create or enrich your own digital user interface, or
+1. Create or enrich your own digital user interfaces
-2. Create or enhance your own data processing and visualisation application.
+2. Create or enhance your own data processing and visualisation applications.
+3. Design APIs for users of your application to query.

 ### Use your own SQL database instead
 1. You may want to create or use your own SQL database server instead of using the one provided by us.